Skip to content

 Context groups can't be nested.
 If a new context is prepared when a context is already grouping log entries, this new context is ignored.
 To start a new context, make sure to previously dismiss the existing one.

-When displayed in the Back Office, a context group is folded below its first entry.
+When displayed in the back office, a context group is folded below its first entry.
 The my_feature context from the example is folded below its first action, the init action.
 Other actions are displayed after you click the Show more button.

 The example context group displayed on the Recent Activity page